Anomaly of Continuous Symmetries from Topological Defect Network

 As a reminder, the 't Hooft anomaly of $\mathbb{Z}_m$-symmetry of a 2D bosonic theory is well-known to be characterized by $H^3(\mathbb{Z}_m, U(1))$, the 3rd group cohomology of $\mathbb{Z}_m$ with $U(1)$-coefficient, in which the phase factor $e^{2 \pi i a_1(a_2+a_3 - \overline{a_2+a_3})/(m) }$ of the F-move of the defect webs in Figure~\ref{fig:F-move} lives~\cite{Moore:1988qv}.

-In $d$-dimension the characterization is given by $H^{d+1}(G, U(1))$ for discrete $G$~\cite{Kapustin:2014zva, Tachikawa:2017gyf}.
-A similar characterization for continuous $G$ is still missing.
-We will focus on continous $G$ of interests, and compute their anomalies in \emph{flat gauging}, i.e. from coupling $\mathcal{T}_G$ to \emph{flat} background field that is the closest cousin of the discrete case where all background field is automatically flat.
+In $d$-spacetime dimensions the characterization is given by $H^{d+1}(G, U(1))$ for discrete $G$~\cite{Kapustin:2014zva, Tachikawa:2017gyf}.
+To fill the gap of a similar characterization for continuous $G$, we will focus on continuous $G$ of interests, and compute their anomalies in the case of \emph{flat gauging}, i.e. from coupling $\mathcal{T}_G$ to \emph{flat} background field that is the closest cousin of the discrete case where all background fields are automatically flat.

 We show that the 't Hooft anomaly is encoded in the phase factor in $\langle \Fbefore \rangle = e^{2\pi i\mathcal{A}[A_{\scalebox{0.3}{\Fbefore}};\Lambda]} \langle \Fafter \rangle$ (cf.~(\ref{eq:Anomaly_Web})) for the defect webs $\Fbefore$ and $\Fafter$ living on $M_2$ in $\mathcal{T}_G$ with Lie group $G$.
 Here $\Lambda$ is the gauge transformation from $A_{\scalebox{0.3}{\Fbefore}}$ to $A_{\scalebox{0.3}{\Fafter}}$.